Jonathan India Player Props: Reds vs. Giants

 Jonathan India At The Plate

-- In 32.3% of his games this year, India has tallied at least one RBI.
-In 11 of those games (11.5%) he recorded two or more RBI, while accounting for three or more of his team's runs in five contests.
+- India has had at least one RBI in 32.3% of his games this year (31 of 96), with more than one RBI 11 times (11.5%).
+He has also accounted for three or more of his team's runs in five contests.

-- He has scored in 54.2% of his games this year, with two or more runs scored in 11.5%.
+- In 52 of 96 games this season, he has scored, and 11 of those games included multiple runs.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.